itielshwartz/jaeger-hello-world/README.md

 This tutorial is a full walkthrough about using jaeger.

-It is based on the (great) [opentracing-tutorial](https://github.com/yurishkuro/opentracing-tutorial/tree/master/python).
+It goes with this [lecture](https://www.slideshare.net/ItielShwartz/distributed-tracing-101)

 Game plan
 ---------